tobiaszimmermann1/pot-plugin/README.md

 4. Run `composer install` in the plugin directory
 5. Run `npm install` in the plugin directory
 6. Activate Foodcoop Plugin
+7. Recommended: Use an SMTP Plugin to improve email deliverability

 ## Contact, Requests & Issues